eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

   setLabels.select(.data, res)
 }
 ```
-#### Replace `chondro` with `fauxCell`
+#### Replace `chondro` with `faux_cell`
 I did not get very far with the replacement task.
 Though, now that I have taken a moment to collect my thoughts, I realize that it's actually not that difficult of a task.

 ##### Updating .R files
-I used a [script](https://hyperspec.slack.com/archives/C010YFB5RQQ/p1591715140124200?thread_ts=1591714902.123500&cid=C010YFB5RQQ) to update the majority of the files and then did an inspection of each file to make sure that they weren't referencing anything that `fauxCell` did not have in its data slot.
+I used a [script](https://hyperspec.slack.com/archives/C010YFB5RQQ/p1591715140124200?thread_ts=1591714902.123500&cid=C010YFB5RQQ) to update the majority of the files and then did an inspection of each file to make sure that they weren't referencing anything that `faux_cell` did not have in its data slot.

 ##### Updating test
-For each file I needed to make sure that the test could pass with `fauxCell`.
+For each file I needed to make sure that the test could pass with `faux_cell`.
 To do this, I ran the following function in the RStudio console:
 ```R
 with_reporter(reporter = SummaryReporter$new(), start_end_reporter = TRUE, get.test(.nameoffunction)())
 ```
 Additionally, I performed the `make` -> `build` -> `check` after each updated file to ensure that everything was cool.

 ##### Keep track of updates
-Now that I've completed replacing `chondro` with `fauxCell` in the files that reference `chondro`.
+Now that I've completed replacing `chondro` with `faux_cell` in the files that reference `chondro`.
 Before committing I made sure the test and examples passed with the update.
 If it did not, I just skipped.
 Though, the only file that occurred in was `spc.fit.poly.R`

 The files that have a reference to `chondro`, but I did not touch are:
 `chondro.R`